Discover more from The Mustard Seed by McKay Caston

 Because even a little grace makes a big difference.

-Subscribers on the free plan receive at least one weekly post sent directly in their inbox.
-No missing out on new content.
+FREE: Subscribers on the free plan receive at least one weekly devotional post sent directly in their inbox and have access to all of that week’s public posts.

-Subscribers on the paid plan (for as low as $7.99/month) unlock access to the entire content archive of articles, devotions, and podcasts, as well as extra material such as upcoming video posts and personal updates.
+ALL-ACESS: Subscribers on the paid, ministry supporter plan (for as low as $7.99/month) unlock access to the entire Mustard Seed library.

-By the way, if you really want the content but are unable to pay, just email me at email@example.com and I'll gift you a paid subscription at no cost. 🙂
+By the way, if you want unlimited access but are unable to pay, just email me at email@example.com and I'll gift you a paid subscription. 🙂

 👋 Meet McKay Caston